Installing on a New System

 Managing Dotfiles

 Dotfiles are managed via Nix, using flake.nix and home-manager.
 On NixOS, the home-manager configuration is managed as a NixOS module, so simply rebuilding your NixOS config also applies the new home-manager config.
-On macOS, you only have nix and home-manager so use the home-manager CLI directly.
+On macOS, the same behavior is achieved via nix-darwin.